bowed-in/bowed-in.github.io/index.md

 ### Home Page

-BowedIn is has two different home pages depending on the role: Student and Company.
+BowedIn is has three different home pages depending on the role: Student, Company, and Admin.

 After the account is set up and the UHM student user logs in, you are taken to the student home page.